briankoser/sfc-listeners-guide/episodes/0180-top-50-sci-fi-tv-show-countdown-40-31.md

 <q class="archivist">They accidentally skipped #36 but will discuss it in {% episodeLink 185 %}.</q>

-<q class="archivist">There are two versions of the {% workTitle "Star Trek: Enterprise" %} theme song.
+<q class="archivist">There are two versions of the {% work "Star Trek: Enterprise" %} theme song.
 The second one isn't so bad; in fact, I put it on the only mixtape I ever made.</q>